 - ASZM-TEDA, patented by the U.S. Army, offers the best chemical protection available.
 It is the only grade of carbon deemed acceptable for collective and personal CBRN protection systems and devices by the U.S. Army.

-- No other filters provide protection from as wide a range of adsorbable chemicals and biological agents as HDT filters and filter systems
+- No other filters provide protection from as wide a range of chemical and biological threats as HDT filters and filter systems

 - Through HDT’s Applied Research Center, and joint development and testing efforts with the U.S. Army, HDT continues to develop effective filtration technology to protect against an even wider range of chemicals, including the most common and dangerous Toxic Industrial Chemicals/Toxic Industrial Materials (TIC/TIMs)